oceanprotocol-archive/OEPs/7/README.md

 The main motivations of this OEP are:

-* Design a solution to extend the current architecture to use **Decentralized Identifiers (DID)** and **DID Documents (DDO)**
+* Design a solution to extend the current architecture to use **Decentralized Identifiers (DIDs)** and **DID Documents (DDOs)**
 * Understand how to register information on-chain with off-chain integrity associated
-* Understand how to resolve DID's into DDO's
+* Understand how to resolve DIDs into DDOs
-* Design a solution facilitating to have the on-chain and off-chain information aligned
+* Design a solution facilitating alignment of on-chain and off-chain information
-* Establishing the mechanism to know if the DDO associted to a DID was modified
+* Establishing the mechanism to know if the DDO associated with a DID was modified
-* Defining the common mechanisms, interfaces and API's to implemented the designed solution
+* Defining the common mechanisms, interfaces and APIs to implemented the designed solution
 * Define how Ocean assets, agents and tribes can be modeled with a DID/DDO data model
 * Understand how DID hubs are formed, and how they integrate a business and storage layer